Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 # 2.1.1
 ```

-Finally let's clone the code and run the initialization script to update the rust toolchain.
+Finally let's clone the code and run the initialization script to update the Rust toolchain.
 Please note that the entire tutorial is on the **`helloworld` branch** for both the blockchain and the Web UI repo.

 ```bash
 # Clone the core blockchain repo